LIVERPOOL INTERNATIONAL NORDIC COMMUNITY COMPANY

 An update from the Chairman of LINC – Roger Metcalf

-So, in conclusion, the charity is in a safe position and we go on looking forward to when we can restart our activities, whenever that might be.
+So, in conclusion, the charity is in a safe position financially, and we look forward to when we can restart our activities, whenever that might be.

-In the meantime, I wish you all very well, I hope you are managing to keep a bright outlook on our collective difficulties.
-The main thing is to look after yourselves and to stay safe.
-This will come to an end and, to use part of the Queen’s message, “We will meet again soon”
+I wish you all very well, I hope you are managing to keep a bright outlook on our collective difficulties.
+The main thing is that we must look after ourselves and stay safe.

 Signed LINC Chairman Roger Metcalf